Under management of the Committee for Education

 The aim of these awards is to fund visits by ESPID members to other centres to obtain experience or training in techniques or areas not otherwise available to them.
-Visits will usually be for around 1-2.5 months (maximum funded period 12 weeks).
+Duration of visit has to be negotiated with the host center.
+The maximum funded period through this award is 24 weeks.
 Clear and specific training objectives (which could involve clinical, laboratory, public health or other academic areas) are essential.
 The awards are not intended to support research.

 + WHAT IS COVERED (click to open/close)

 The awards are designed to be flexible and rapidly processed – we will aim to respond to all applications within one month.
 The awards will cover 3 areas.
 Travel costs (round trip) with a fixed maximum budget as per ESPID guidelines.
 Accommodation to a maximum of Eur300 per week with receipts.
 Subsistence to a maximum of Eur120 per week (no receipts required).
 Maximum amount for subsistence awarded is €420 (per week, pro rata) this included food, accommodation and travel to and from training institution.
 The host centre can claim fixed funding towards their costs (Eur80 fixed sum for administration expenses, plus a maximum of Eur180 per week to cover infrastructure costs) and will not be made to individuals.

 ESPID will only support one award relating to any one project.
 If you feel you have a project which more than one award would cover you should select and apply to only one ESPID award.
 If you have other awards/grants which are pending or have been recently funded, you must indicate this in your application and clearly state what support has been requested/agreed and when a decision is expected.

 + ESSENTIAL CRITERIA – APPLICANT (click to open/close)